LLDevLab/LLDevCompiler/Readme.md

 This is assembly language compiler for lldevcpu architecture.

+## Compiler parameters
+- "-dbginfo" - prints .dbg file with debugging information
+	- Column 1 of this file contains the symbol name
+	- Column 2 of this file contails symbol position in compiled .hex file

 ## Comments
 - "//" at the beginning of the line is denote a comment line